tcoats/catalyst/docs/files/Human Obstacles.md

 ---
-color: #4265f4
+color: '#4265f4'
 icon: '🦉'
 connections:
-  Human Instincts: The Game Changers
-  (what can go possibly wrong)
+  Human Instincts The Game Changers (what can go possibly wrong):
   - Staying safe
   - Emotion
   - Wired for Bias